-- IF YOU SMELL PROPANE

-- Extinguish any open flames, pilot lights and all smoking materials.

-- 2. Do not touch electrical switches.

-- Shut off the propane supply at the container valve(s) or propane supply connection.

-- Open doors and other ventilating openings.

-- Leave the area until odor clears.

-- Have the propane system checked and leakage source corrected before using again.
+- IF YOU SMELL PROPANE 1.
+Extinguish any open flames, pilot - lights and all smoking materials.
+2. Do not touch electrical switches. - Shut off the propane supply at the container valve(s) or propane supply connection. - supply connection.
+4. Open doors and other ventilating openings.
+5. Leave the area until odor clears. - Leave the area until odor clears.
+Have the propane system checked and leakage source corrected before using again.

-FAILURE TO COMPLY COULD RESULT IN EXPLOSION RESULTING IN DEATH OR SERIOUS INJURY.
-LD-101
+FAILURE TO COMPLY COULD RESULT IN EXPLOSION RESULTING IN DEATH OR SERIOUS INJURY, USIN